ginstrom/paladin-novel/epub-master.md

 The resistance in the eastern provinces proved more stubborn than hoped, but also less organized than feared.
 Some cities eventually agreed to negotiate, swayed by reports of prosperity in the liberated territories.
 Others remained defiant, but their isolation made them increasingly irrelevant as trade and communication flowed around them.

-Three months after the liberation of Darach, Gond found himself standing once again on the city's highest tower.
+Three months after the liberation of Blackwater, Gond found himself standing once again on the city's highest tower.
 But this time, he wasn't alone.
 Representatives from dozens of communities had gathered for the first Continental Congress—an assembly designed to formalize the new government and establish lasting institutions.

 "Nervous?"
 Elena asked, joining him at the tower's edge.
 She wore the formal robes of her new position as Minister of Defense, but her sword still hung at her side.